hfp/libxstream/documentation/stencil/index.md

 Minimal compiler requirements (C90), e.g., GNU\* Compiler.

 - API to ease buffer management and carrying kernel code
+- Abstracts memory model (pointer arithmetic, USM, etc.)
 - Based on LIBXS, can make use of powerful primitives
   - For example, predicting tuning parameters

 Leverage runtime code generation to specialize kernels (JIT).

+Note: Results on B580 and B70 may have been collected using LIBXSTREAM_USM=0.

 ---